Donor due diligence – part 2

 Some of this information can be found internally, so your due diligence team must have relationships with relevant people from other departments (often prospectors, development, and alumni teams) so that they can gain quick access to any institutional information already held about the potential donor.

-But for major donations, where the reputational risk factors are higher, wider searches are essential.
+But for major donations, where the reputational risk factors are higher, wider searches and donor research tools are essential.

 Start with search.
 Using a geographically relevant search engine for your subject, and ideally a mixture of search engines, head online.
 Gather data from the media, news articles, professional networking sites, corporate records and commercial data providers.